VerifiedXBlockchain/VerifiedX-Docs/docs/integration/vbtc-raw.md

 First you must generate a random string that is 12 characters long using only letters (uppercase and/or lowercase) and numbers (alpha numeric).
 This will be used in the data payload and signed for each input.

+For each input your will sign a message using this random string as part of the message.
+The message will consist of that random string contcatinated with the to address and the input's from address like so:

+`"RANDOM_STRING" + "TO_ADDRESS" + "INPUT_FROM_ADDRESS"`

 ### TX Details

 > The transaction type to use is `18`